 Homemade Lemonade: Switch things up by making a batch of fresh-squeezed, homemade lemonade to use in this rock shandy recipe, instead of the standard store-bought variety.
-While we have nothing against store-bought products (we understand what it's like to try and balance work, kids, spouses, family, friends, and pets, and store-bought products can be super helpful when in a time-crunch), making a fresh batch of homemade lemonade is a great way to really provide an additional pop of bright, citrusy flavor to this delicious shandy.
+While we have nothing against store-bought products (which can be super helpful when in a time crunch), making a fresh batch of homemade lemonade is a great way to really provide an additional pop of bright, citrusy flavor to this delicious shandy.
 Especially during the summer months, this slight adjustment will really create a more refreshing beverage for you to enjoy.

 Something Sweeter: Looking for something sweeter?
 Replace the soda water that this recipe calls for with ginger ale.
 The ginger ale will provide a little bit of that sweetness that you're craving, without taking it over the edge like some non-alcoholic beverages - otherwise known as mocktails - can.

-Make It a Cocktail: If you're wanting to turn this mocktail into a cocktail, we have just the thing for you; add one shot of vodka to the recipe outlined above and stir gently.
-In no time, you'll have yourself an adult-version of a rock shandy to enjoy when you need a little something more with your refreshing beverage.
+Make It a Cocktail: If you want to turn this mocktail into a cocktail, add one shot of vodka to the recipe above and stir gently.

 All About Shandies